Kelly Osbourne: 2025–present: Lego Masters Jr.

-Following her father's death in July 2025, their duet "Changes" debuted at number 8 on the UK Singles Downloads Chart.
+Following her father's death in July 2025, Osbourne and Ozzy's duet "Changes" debuted at number 8 on the UK Singles Downloads Chart.
 She began hosting Lego Masters Jr. in August and appeared in Ozzy Osbourne: Coming Home, a documentary about her father's life.

+In 2026, she was brought up on stage by Scissor Sisters.

 Personal life

-In 2003, Osborne dated Bert McCracken, singer of The Used, who briefly appeared on her family's reality show.
-In 2006, Osbourne dated musician Matty Derham of Fields.
-In 2008, she started dating model Luke Worrall.
-They were engaged in 2009, but separated in 2010.
-She began dating Don Broco front man Rob Damiani in 2011.
+In 2003, Osbourne dated Bert McCracken, singer of The Used, who briefly appeared on her family's reality series.
+In 2006, she dated Matty Derham of the band Fields.
+In 2008, she began a relationship with model Luke Worrall; they became engaged in 2009 but separated in 2010.
+She later dated Don Broco front man Rob Damiani in 2011.

 In July 2013, Osbourne became engaged to Matthew Mosshart, a chef whom she met at the 2011 wedding of model Kate Moss to Jamie Hince.
-Osbourne and Mosshart called off the engagement in January 2014.
+Osbourne and Mosshart ended their engagement in January 2014.

-In 2018, she described herself as suffering from misophonia, a neurobehavioral phenomenon associated with an intolerance of specific sounds or their associated stimuli.
+In 2018, she described herself as experiencing misophonia, a neurobehavioural condition associated with an intolerance of specific sounds or related stimuli.

-On 5 July 2025, Osbourne became engaged to her longtime partner, Slipknot DJ Sid Wilson.
-The proposal took place backstage at her father Ozzy Osbourne's final concert with Black Sabbath at Villa Park in Birmingham, and was later shared via her Instagram account.
-The couple, who began dating in early 2022, have one son, born later that same year.
+In July 2025, Osbourne became engaged to Slipknot DJ Sid Wilson.
+The proposal took place backstage at her father Ozzy's final concert with Black Sabbath at Villa Park in Birmingham and was later shared on her Instagram account.
+The couple, who had been friends since 1999, began dating in early 2022 and have a son who was born later that year.
+In March 2026, it was reported that Osbourne and Wilson had ended their engagement.
+People reported in August 2026 that Osbourne's relationship with Wilson was now in a turbulent stage and that she was "not happy" with him.

+Osbourne owns a farm in Indianola, Iowa.

 Activism and charity work

-On 1 April 2010, Osbourne and her mother Sharon joined Cyndi Lauper in the launch of the Give a Damn campaign to bring a wider awareness of discrimination of the LGBT community, as part of Lauper's True Colours Fund.
-The campaign is designed to bring straight people to stand up with the gay, lesbian, bisexual, transgender community and stop the discrimination.
-Other names included in the campaign are Whoopi Goldberg, Jason Mraz, Elton John, Judith Light, Cynthia Nixon, Kim Kardashian, Anna Paquin and Clay Aiken.
+On 1 April 2010, Osbourne and her mother Sharon joined Cyndi Lauper in launching the Give a Damn campaign, part of Lauper's True Colours Fund to raise wider awareness of discrimination faced by the LGBT community.
+The initiative encouraged straight people to stand alongside, lesbian, gay, bisexual, and transgender individuals in opposing discrimination.
+Other public figures involved in the campaign included Whoopi Goldberg, Jason Mraz, Elton John, Judith Light, Cynthia Nixon, Kim Kardashian, Anna Paquin, and Clay Aiken.

 In December 2010, she appeared on the ITV gameshow The Cube, where she won £20,000 for The Prince's Trust.

-In the aftermath of Hurricane Sandy, Osbourne joined hands with the Salvation Army in Staten Island, New York during their recovery efforts in November 2012.
+Following Hurricane Sandy, Osbourne volunteered with the Salvation Army in Staten Island, New York, during their recovery efforts in November 2012.